After A Bold American Gambit Against Iran, 4 Big Questions About What's Next

 Trump and Pompeo then said they would apply "maximum pressure" to Iran with new sanctions to compel it to renegotiate the nuclear deal in a way more to the administration's liking.

 Rouhani and Iran's leaders balked, opting instead to try to compel American capitulation with a campaign of violence.
-Iranian forces targeted shipping in the strait, American drones and, more recently, American installations in Iran along with Iraqi proxies.
+Iranian forces targeted shipping in the strait, American drones and, more recently, American installations in Iraq along with Iraqi proxies.

 What wasn't clear on Friday morning was whether the American assassination of Soleimani would so enrage and embitter Iran's leaders that the path to a new settlement could be closed off for good — or whether it might make a return to negotiations more likely.

-Soleimani was described as "an indispensable man."
-Now that Iran's regime is without him, will he serve as an incentive to come to terms or as a martyr whose ghost spurs on more intransigence?
+Soleimani was described as an "indispensable man."
+Now that Iran's regime is without him, will the absence serve as an incentive to come to terms or as a martyr whose ghost spurs on more intransigence?

 What are Trump's intentions for the Middle East?